Introduction

 }

-This results into a much cleaner factory class.
+This results in a much cleaner factory class.

 public class CustomFactory : WebApplicationFactory<Program>